The LDA kits are based on the Euraudio LDA17 mono,

 amplifier first and wait a few seconds.

 When connecting a speaker to the output, especially when screwing a bare cable end, make sure that you do not accidentally make an output short circuit (for example, the conductor of the wire screwed into a red speaker connector also touches the metal housing).

-is on (passes signal), the green LED lights up.
-If PSSR350 and not
+when the relay is on (passes signal), the green LED lights up.
+If

 The green LED (PSS701/PSS702) does not illuminate when (1) the on/off muting is active or (2) there is a fault that has caused the protection circuit to trip.
 The fault can be of three types: DC offset fault (i.e. dangerous DC voltage at the output that can damage the speaker), heatsink overtemperature fault, or overcurrent fault.
 In case of overcurrent, not only the green LED goes out, but the red OCP LED also lights up.

 latches itself, so the amplifier will have to be turned off to work

 again, but never turn on the amplifier again until the cause

 of the overcurrent has been determined!
 If the LED is lit

 due to an output short circuit and nothing goes wrong at first,